tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 light stand in front of the light source with the cutout patterns on it.
 The photocell stayed fixed, while the light stand moved.
 Any light hitting the photocell would cause the shutter to open and let light into the rotating fiber optic assembly.
-The light source/photocell assembly would make one horizontal pass per rotation of the fiber optic cable.
+The light box assembly would make one horizontal pass across the photocell for each rotation of the fiber optic cable.
 The entire rig would then reset before exposing the next frame of film.

 - &#x24D8; Important detail: The system which moved the cutout patterns in relation to the photocell didn't move back and forth during the frame